chn650/ExData_Plotting1/README.md

 # How to run the R scripts
 * Make sure the scripts and the `household_power_consumption.txt` are in your working directory.
 * Creating the png files:
-  * Entering the command `source("plot1.R")` in R will create a png file called `plot1.png` in your working directory.
+  * Entering the command `source("plot1.R")` in R will create a png-file called `plot1.png` in your working directory.
-  * Entering the command `source("plot2.R")` in R will create a png file called `plot2.png` in your working directory.
+  * Entering the command `source("plot2.R")` in R will create a png-file called `plot2.png` in your working directory.
-  * Entering the command `source("plot3.R")` in R will create a png file called `plot3.png` in your working directory.
+  * Entering the command `source("plot3.R")` in R will create a png-file called `plot3.png` in your working directory.
-  * Entering the command `source("plot4.R")` in R will create a png file called `plot4.png` in your working directory.
+  * Entering the command `source("plot4.R")` in R will create a png-file called `plot4.png` in your working directory.

+The script `load_data.R` contains a function for loading the data needed to create the png-files.
+This function is called upon in the other scripts.

 ---